How The U.S. Hacked ISIS

 After months of looking at static webpages and picking their way through ISIS's networks, the task force starting logging in as the enemy.
 They deleted files.
 Changed passwords.
 "Click there," a digital forensic expert would say.
 "We're in," the operator would respond.

 There were some unintentionally comical moments.
-Six minutes in there was very little happening, Neal recalls.
+Six minutes in there was very little happening, Neil recalls.
 "The Internet was a little slow," he said without irony.
 "And then you know minute seven, eight, nine, 10, it started to flow in, and my heart started beating again."

 They began moving through the ISIS networks they had mapped for months.
 Participants describe it like watching a raid team clearing a house, except it was all online.
 Logging into accounts they had followed.
 Using passwords they discovered.
 Then, just as their move through targets started to accelerate, a roadblock: a security question.
 A standard, "what was your high school mascot"-type security question.